 Contemporary, urban, street and pop art; we don’t distinguish or discriminate, but embrace and look to display visually engaging exhibitions from a hybrid of artistic disciplines.

 Lawrence Alkin Gallery is all about exhibitions by must-see artists who are tipped for future success.
 We provide the space to help them reach the next level.

 The gallery’s core principal of offering affordable original artworks and limited editions is combined with the belief that the work on display must have a strong visual impact and high quality production.
-This is what unites all of the artists we work with as many experiment with a variety of different media from a multitude of backgrounds and disciplines.
+This is what unites all of the artwork we sell and artists we work with; many experiment with a variety of different media from a multitude of backgrounds and disciplines.

-As someone who previously worked largely in print, Lawrence in recent years has wanted to re-establish his London gallery to provide the combination of increasing demand for affordable original artwork and utilise the vast array of emerging talent on offer through artrepublic.
-In doing so offering a platform to exhibit their work in central London and continue working with the artists directly through exhibitions and publications of editions.
+Lawrence Alkin Gallery was established to facilitate the combination of increasing demand for affordable, original, artwork and utilise the vast array of emerging artistic talent that we know and represent.
+In doing so offering a platform to exhibit their work in Central London and continue working with the artists directly through exhibitions and publications of editions.

-Ultimately the Lawrence Alkin Gallery is founded upon the same principles that defined our now sister gallery, artrepublic: making art accessible to all and demonstrating that art is to be enjoyed above all else.
+Lawrence Alkin Gallery is ultimately founded upon the same principles of making art accessible to all and demonstrating that art is to be enjoyed above all else.